mingjiliu/mingjiliu.github.io/_reviews/even-more-reviews.md

 The film depicts how insidious a system of patriarchy can be.
 Cleverly, the man's face is never directly shown, and is instead obscured, off-camera, or filmed at a distance.
 Instead, the system acts invisibly as the concubines plot against one another, not fully realising they are caught up in the chambers of a much larger social machine.

 A cold, distant film at times, it deserves a deliberate and patient reading.
 It's a contemporary Chinese classic.
 Check it out!

-*The rogue planet, incidentally, is called "Melancholia".
-Gee, golly.
-Do you get it??*

-*Fun fact: I've noticed that a number of English versions of Ferrante's novels have weird typos and typographical errors in their back cover blurbs.
-What the hell?*

-*The quick and the dead.*

-*'Portnoy's Complaint: A disorder in which strongly-felt ethical and altruistic impulses are perpetually warring with extreme sexual longings, often of a perverse nature.'*

-*Spoilers: This film has red lanterns.*

 ## 11 December 2018 — The best books, films and TV shows I read/watched this year